Fire services training and recruitment

 When vacancies become available, they are advertised in local newspapers, and on the jobs section of this website, which will provide details on the vacancy and how to apply.

-Successful recruits will then go through a probation period where they attend a three week firefighter training course and a two week breathing apparatus wearer's course.
+Successful recruits will then go through a probation period where they attend a three week firefighter initial recruits' training course, a two week breathing apparatus wearer's course, and a one week compartment fire behaviour training (CFBT) course.

-If you have any further questions or queries regarding the County Cavan Fire Service, please get in touch using the following details.
+If you have any further questions or queries regarding Cavan County Fire Service, please get in touch using the following details.